“I warned them that the United States would surpass Mexico”

 “When I went to MLS and saw his project, I commented that because of his organization he was growing, that the United States was growing and in the future it was going to beat us.
 They criticized me and said that I was wrong, that I wanted to look good with the MLS.
 They said a thousand things, that he was crazy, ”Jorge Campos told ESPN Digital.

 “I was not wrong.
-I pointed out that the US project was the best I had seen and that is why I had decided to go there, for the future that came from MLS.
+I pointed out that the United States project was the best I had seen and that is why I had decided to go there, for the future that came from MLS.
 It’s incredible that we don’t learn, ”he added.

 For Jorge Campos, Mexico’s three defeats against the United States -in different tournaments-, the most recent in the Concacaf octagonal towards Qatar 2022, as well as the fall against Canada says a lot, but not everyone sees it.